kelem7/etch-a-sketch/README.md

 * Added an option to increase background color opacity by 0.1 each mouseover until black.
 * Added an event listener to create an erase on click functionality.
 * Increased responsiveness by adding **media queries** and a function to scale size of grid based on **window.innerHeight**.
+* Added **Javascript media query** so that the game can be played on mobile devices by clicking rather than mouseover.